Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Acoustic Sensing Applications

-BeepBeep~\cite{BeepBeep} is a pioneer work that uses acoustic signal for precise ranging on commodity mobile devices.
-It calculates the distance between pair-wise transceivers by estimating the propagated time of acoustic signals.
-BeepBeep avoids tight synchronization via a two-way sensing approach.
-In BeepBeep, one device first emits a chirp signal.
-Upon detection, the other device waits for an arbitrary period and then emits another chirp signal.
-Both transceivers then calculate the time difference between the events of transmission and reception locally by counting the number of acoustic samples.
-A central server is used to compute the final results from the time differences.
-BeepBeep reports centimeter-level ranging accuracy.
-However, the performance of BeepBeep can be degraded by irregular and uncertain system delay.
-To mitigate such uncertainty, the authors in~\cite{RFBeep} sidestep the system jitters by implementing the system in the kernel space, and build a stand-alone application called RFBeep.
-RFBeep~\cite{RFBeep} performs ranging via a combination of radio and acoustic signals.
-The key idea for RFBeep is that the flight time of radio signals is negligible in the maximum reachable distance for power-limited acoustic signals.
-Thus it is feasible to employ radio signals for synchronization.
-As a result, the range information can be acquired via estimating the flight time of acoustic signals.
-RFBeep reports ${20}$ cm absolute ranging errors.
+BeepBeep~\cite{BeepBeep} is a pioneer work that uses acoustic signals for precise ranging on commodity mobile devices based on ToA via a two-way sensing method.
+It cleverly circumvents unknown system delays (\textit{\textbf{Challenge}}-\ref{clg:system_delay}) and clock synchronization by directly retrieving timestamps from acoustic samples themselves.
+To mitigate multi-path effects aroused from \textit{\textbf{Challenge}}-\ref{clg:robust onset detection}, the authors locate the earliest ``sharp" peak after cross-correlation.
+BeepBeep reports centimeter-level (2 to 6~\!cm) ranging errors.
+However, the performance of BeepBeep can be degraded by presence of strong NLOS paths.
+The authors in~\cite{RFBeep} sidestep uncertain and variable system delays in acoustic playback and recording hence addressing \textit{\textbf{Challenge}}-\ref{clg:system_delay} by a kernel space implementation, and build a stand-alone application called RFBeep.
+RFBeep~\cite{RFBeep} performs ranging with ToA using one-way sensing.
+It reports decimeter-level (up to 50~\!cm) ranging errors within 16~\!m.
 However, the reliance on kernel modification prohibits its wide-scale adoption.
-SwordFight~\cite{SwordFight} is another ranging system that improves upon BeepBeep in responsiveness, accuracy, and robustness.
-It works at the same way as BeepBeep but differs in employed signals and signal detection techniques.
-SwordFight reports a median ranging accuracy of ${2}$ cm with ${10}$ Hz fresh rate in noisy environments.
+SwordFight~\cite{SwordFight} is another ranging solution that improves upon BeepBeep in responsiveness, accuracy, and robustness.
+It works at the same way as BeepBeep but differs in transmitted waveforms and onset detection strategies.
+It reports a median ranging accuracy of ${2}$~\!cm with ${12}$~\!Hz fresh rate in noisy environments.